BestTimesToVisit.com Logo

 food

-Don't just stick to the main Markt square for waffles; venture into the side streets for more authentic and often cheaper 'gaufres'.
-Look for places where locals are queuing, and try one with fresh strawberries and whipped cream – it's a classic for a reason!
+Don't just stick to the main Markt square for waffles; venture a few streets over to find smaller, family-run 'wafelbakkerijen' for a more authentic and often cheaper treat.
+Look for places where locals are queuing – that's always a good sign!

 transport

 Bruges is incredibly walkable, so ditch the idea of relying on taxis.
-For longer distances or if your feet are tired, the local De Lijn buses are efficient and affordable.
-Consider purchasing a day pass if you plan on using them multiple times.
+For longer distances or if your feet are tired, the local De Lijn buses are efficient and affordable; grab a day pass if you plan on hopping around a lot.
+Consider renting a bike for a true Flemish experience, but be mindful of the cobblestones and pedestrian traffic!

 money

-While most places accept cards, it's wise to carry some Euros for smaller purchases like market stalls or independent chocolate shops.
-Many smaller establishments might have a minimum spend for card transactions, so having cash avoids any awkwardness.
+While credit cards are widely accepted, always have some Euros on hand for smaller purchases like market stalls or independent chocolate shops.
+Many smaller establishments might have a minimum spend for card payments, so a few coins can save you hassle.

 culture